githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 ```

 At this point, all of the verbs listed above are available for use.

-For instance, the following function can be called to check if
+For instance, the following function `board_check` can be called to
-putting a queen piece at column `x0` on next row can cause a conflict
+check if putting a queen piece at column `x0` on next row can cause a
-with the current board `xs`:
+conflict with the current board `xs`:

 ```ats
 fun